§ 1801 Definitions.

 § 1808 Penalty.

-Any person who violates any of the provisions of this chapter shall be fined not less than $25 nor more than $500.
+Any person who violates any of the provisions of this chapter shall be guilty of a class C environmental violation.
 Justices of the Peace Courts shall have jurisdiction over offenses under this chapter.

 § 1809 Minimum size limit.